 (the first five columns on the left) and a 3-parameter Scenario Response field

 , which is based on an accident scenario representing a general class of chemical substances.
 (The scenario is based on an actual accident in Sweden involving the release of ammonia caused by a railroad accident.)
 Although this is a relatively simple model, for that very reason it suffices to illustrate how morphological inference models function.

 The main user interface of MA/Carma is divided into three working areas:

 - E - Edit Field

 Figure 1: Segment of a morphological model for assessing Rescue Services' preparedness for accidents involving chemical releases.

 (CCA) to be made within the parameter space.
-Comments and motivation for the cross-consistency judgments are documented in text areas behind each cross-consistency cell.
+Comments and motivation for the CCA judgments are documented in text areas behind each cross-consistency cell.
 Consistency keys

 can be defined for different purposes.
 When consistency checks are run, internally inconsistent configurations are deleted from the solution space, and other configurations can be flagged for different qualities.

 The Display Field